zincarla/STIGSupport/Readme.md

 # STIGCKLBSupport Documentation

 There are two parts to this repository.
-First you have the StigCKLBSupport.psm1 powershell module.
-This contains all the code necessary for loading, and interacting with the CKLB files.
+First you have the Module folder containing StigCKLBSupport.psm1 and StigXCCDFSupport.psm1 powershell modules.
+These contain the code necessary for loading, and interacting with the CKLB files and XCCDF files.
 Second, there is a folder called Utility, which contains scripts that utilize the module to perform more complex operations.
-All the scripts assume your powershell session has the module imported.
-Ensure you import it first!

-Several of the PowerShell functions require a checklist template.
+Most of these functions require a checklist template.
 This is just an empty checklist file as saved from the DISA STIG viewer application.
-In order to work with a checklist, it needs to be loaded into memory first.
+In order to work with a checklist, it needs to be loaded into memory first with `Import-StigCKLBFile`

 ## V3 upgrade status

 This repository is an updated project to support the new V3/JSON formatted CKLB files.
-This format change requires a major overhaul of this repository and it is currently not at parity with the old V2 module as far as XCCDF, CCI, or additional features goes, however the core module *should* be functional for CKLB operations.

-There are several additional changes to be aware of.
-All functions have been renamed to  some form of `Verb-StigCKLB****`.
+There are several changes to be aware of compared to the older module.
+All functions have been renamed to some form of `Verb-StigCKLB****` for functions in `StigCKLBSupport.psm1` and `Verb-StigXCCDF****` for functions in the `StigXCCDFSupport.psm1` module.
 This should allow importing the old and new modules together without conflict and makes the module more cohesive and hopefully predictable.
 Several functions that were involved in getting STIG Rule/Vuln attributes have all been merged under `Get-StigCKLBRuleInfo`.
 This won't work as a drop-in replacement for the old module due to all these changes and any relying scripts will also need work to function with this module.

 ## Example flow